60% off your first box + 30% off your second

 Pâté

-+ lots of tasty flavours
++ lots of flavours

 Alfie looking excited to eat his tails.com dry and wet food